Improving lives through sound financial planning.

 Life changes such as birth, marriage, and death are inevitable.
 No one likes to think about what would happen to their assets if they died unexpectedly, but it’s important to do so for the sake of your family and your own wishes.
 Without living beneficiaries, your assets can get transferred to your estate and state law determines who receives it.
 Under normal circumstances, the heirs named in your will would receive the proceeds, but by having beneficiaries assigned to your accounts, they can supersede your will.
 For example, if you name your best friend as beneficiary, forget to change the designation when your friend dies, and you later die, your friend’s spouse or children could claim the assets.

-If you are a Schwab investor, here are some step-by-step instructions for how to manage your beneficiaries.
+If you are a Charles Schwab investor, here are some step-by-step instructions for managing your beneficiaries.

-To add or update your IRA beneficiaries online, log in at schwab.com and select your IRA account:
+To add or update beneficiaries online for your retirement accounts, log in at schwab.com and select your IRA account:

 Note: You will need the name and date of birth (if the beneficiary is a person) to add or modify your beneficiaries.